 However, in some countries, you must acquire one additional kind of music license – a “public performance” right license – with your local collection societies in order to use the Soundtrack product legally.

-Learn more and download our summary from this page.
+Learn more on this page.

 For more information about licensing in your country, see below: